 Instacart pays shoppers a fee per order which includes mileage along with the customer’s tip.
 Instacart shoppers get paid weekly but in 2019 Instacart also launched their Instant Cash Out feature which allows you to get paid instantly for a $0.50 fee.

-How to Contact Instacart Customer Service and Driver Support
+How to Contact Instacart Shopper Customer Service for Help

 - In your app, go to the Contact Us section and start a live chat